Jack Cornell: Oakland Raiders

 The Raiders signed Cornell to their practice squad on September 11, 2013 and promoted him to their active roster on October 5 and was waived 2 days later on October 7, 2013 and re-signed to the practice squad on Oct.
 9. On October 26, Cornell was promoted again to the active roster and was waived once more 2 days later on October 28, 2013.
 He was re-signed to the practice squad on October 30, 2013.
 On November 9, 2013 Cornell was signed again and was waived two days later on November 11, 2013.
 Once again he was re-signed to the practice squad on November 13, 2013.

 Coaching career

 Culver-Stockton College

 Cornell began his college coaching career in 2017 as the offensive line coach for Culver-Stockton College in Canton, Missouri.

 Following his career at Culver-Stockton, he accepted a position at his high school alma mater Quincy Notre Dame as the head football coach.

+Suspension and community support

+On September 3, 2025, Jack Cornell, head football coach at Quincy Notre Dame High School, was suspended for one game due to "poor judgment exercised in a pre-game team meeting" on August 29, 2025.
+During the suspension, he was barred from football-related activities but continued his duties as a physical education teacher.
+Assistant coach Ben Morrison served as interim head coach for the game against Alton-Marquette.

+Despite this incident, Cornell's reputation in the Quincy community remains strong.
+He was inducted into the Quincy Notre Dame Hall of Fame in 2023, recognizing his outstanding contributions to the school's athletic programs.
+Cornell is also the founder and camp director of the I-72 Do or Die Prospect Showcase, a football camp aimed at developing local talent.

+His dedication extends beyond coaching; he is known for building strong relationships with students and fostering a positive learning environment.
+His approachable demeanor and commitment to student development have made him a beloved figure among students and faculty alike.
+Many of his players have affectionately referred to him as "the GOAT" (Greatest of All Time) in recognition of his leadership and mentorship.